How DuoNinja works

 - Your language course is the main container for one learning setup.

 - Lessons are structured lesson tracks you open from the Lessons tab.
+When you finish a lesson session, words from the phrases you studied can be tracked as Seen in Vocabulary.

 - Reading can track words as Seen when you mark a text as read or move to the next page in books.